A 501 (c) (3) charitable family oriented club for riders of all ages and experience

 Applies to Class I, II, III and IV ATV.

 Valid for two years.
-Permits can be purchased at most sporting goods stores or ATV dealerships.
+Permits can be purchased at many sporting goods stores or ATV dealerships (find a vendor here).

 You can also purchase on line at https://store.oregonstateparks.org/